 Our expanding Executive and Senior Leadership teams are responsible for building the Plan’s foundations and establishing its overall strategic direction.
 They are also looked to as models of our values-based culture.

 President and Chief Executive Officer

-She holds a Master Degree in Math and Statistics from the University of Waterloo and a Bachelor of Science from McMaster University.
+She holds a master’s degree in Math and Statistics from the University of Waterloo and a Bachelor of Science degree from McMaster University.
 She is a fellow of the C.D.
 Howe Institute, a member of the Institute of Corporate Directors, a Fellow of Canadian Institute of Actuaries (FCIA) and a Fellow of Society of Actuaries (FSA).